-To strengthen the alignment between the long-term interests of executives and stockholders, the Corporation maintains a share ownership program.
+To strengthen the alignment between the long-term interests of executives and stockholders, the Company maintains a share ownership program.
 This program covers the Chief Executive Officer, the Executive Council, the Operating Committee, and the Board of Directors.
-Participants must achieve an ownership level in Haemonetics stock equal to or greater than a meaningful guideline value determined by their role at the Corporation which must be achieved within five years of becoming a participant in the program.
+Participants must achieve an ownership level in Haemonetics stock equal to or greater than a value determined by their role at the Company.
+Compliance must be achieved within five years of becoming a participant in the program.
 All of our named executive officers are members of the Executive Council and subject to these requirements.